bitcoin-sv/merchantapi-reference/README.md

 ### View Block Parser Status

-To check the status of Block Parser subscriptions use:
+To view the status of Block Parser use:

 ```
 GET api/v1/status/blockparser